yo-ch/Inazuma/README.md

 ## Music

 ```
+~music <command>:
-Music Commands:   ~play <url> | <search> : Adds the song/playlist to the queue.
+    play <url> | <search> : Adds the song/playlist to the queue.
-                  ~skip                  : Skips the current song.
+    skip                  : Skips the current song.
-                  ~pause                 : Pauses the song.
+    pause                 : Pauses the song.
-                  ~resume                : Resumes the song.
+    resume                : Resumes the song.

-                  ~queue                 : Displays the song queue.
+    queue                 : Displays the song queue.
-                  ~purge                 : Clears the song queue.
+    purge                 : Clears the song queue.
-                  ~np                    : Displays the title of the current song.
+    np                    : Displays the title of the current song.

-                  ~vol <0-100>           : Sets volume.
+    vol <0-100>           : Sets volume.

-                  ~join                  : Joins your voice channel.
+    join                  : Joins your voice channel.
-                  ~leave                 : Leaves voice channel.
+    leave                 : Leaves voice channel.

 Supports Youtube and search.
 Requires a #music text channel.
 ```

 ## Etc.